Communicating Ugandan Style

 - Nsenene: Grasshoppers (actually Bush Crickets) – Ugandans love them fried and they are available during the rainy seasons

 - Tot: Waragi or Whiskey is sold in these sachets called tots.
+They are technically illegal now, but it will be interesting to see if the law is enforced.

 - Waragi: A Ugandan Gin the word coming from war gin from an earlier time., much of it home distilled.
 Many things are made into waragi.
 Do not drink the locally made products that are sold in old water bottles or simply a plastic sack since many people have died as often wood alcohol is added which causes havoc.
 You can buy bottles that are triple distilled.